Bachelor of Music (The University of Melbourne), Bachelor of Music (Honours)

-Eliza Sdraulig is a final year Bachelor of Music (Honours) student at the Melbourne Conservatorium of Music.
-She is the recipient of numerous awards, including the Victorian Government’s 2013 Creative Scholarship (Outstanding Undergraduate) for the Melbourne Conservatorium of Music, Peg Oldfield Prize for Excellence in Performance, Corinna D’Hage String Scholarship, Ronald William Caporn Prize and the Lilo Nassau Cello Scholarship.
+Eliza Sdraulig is an Australian cellist currently undertaking Professional Performance studies at the Australian National Academy of Music (ANAM).
+In 2016 she graduated with a Bachelor of Music (Honours) from The University of Melbourne, under the tutelage of Molly Kadarauch.
+She is the recipient of numerous awards, including the Victorian Government’s 2013 Creative Scholarship (Outstanding Undergraduate) for the Melbourne Conservatorium of Music, Gwen Prockter Violoncello Prize, Peg Oldfield Prize for Excellence in Performance, Corinna D’Hage String Scholarship, Ronald William Caporn Prize, Francis Quinn Encouragement Award and the Lilo Nassau Cello Scholarship.

-Eliza was selected for the 2016 Melbourne Symphony Orchestra Fellowship and the Australian Youth Orchestra International Tour.
-She performs as a casual musician with the Melbourne Symphony Orchestra and will appear as a concerto soloist with the University of Melbourne Symphony Orchestra in August.
+Eliza was selected for the 2016 Melbourne Symphony Orchestra Fellowship and the 2016 Australian Youth Orchestra International Tour.
+She performs as a casual musician with the Melbourne Symphony Orchestra, and recently appeared as a concerto soloist with the University of Melbourne Symphony Orchestra.

 These details were last updated on April 17, 2017